Meniscal Tear Symptoms

 Flap tear is a short horizontal segmental tear with either superior or inferior displacement.
 May or may not require surgery depending on symptoms.

 Degenerative Tear also known as wear and tear occurs throughout a period of time due to repetitive use of our knees.

 Meniscal Tear Symptoms

-Meniscal tears often do not cause symptoms or problems.
-However, if you do have a torn meniscus the following symptoms are what you might expect to experience.
+Meniscal tear symptoms are not very prevalent upon occurence of the injury.
+However, if you do have a torn meniscus the following symptoms are what you might expect to experience:

 - Pain with running, walking or standing for long durations.

 - Intermittent swelling of the knee joint, typically patients will complain of “tightness” in knee joint

 - Popping can occur with ascending and descending stairs or squatting.

 - Sensation of the knee locking (difficulty fully straightening or extending the knee).
 This symptom is contributed to a piece of torn meniscus folding on itself and blocking the knee joint from obtaining full motion.

 - Buckling or feeling of your knee is giving way or unable to support you.